reddit/devvit/devvit-docs/docs/working_with_useasync.md

 This feature is experimental, which means the design is not final but it's still available for you to use.
 :::

-`useAsync` is a hook that allows to use fetch remote data in a non-blocking way.
+`useAsync` is a hook that allows your app to fetch remote data in a non-blocking way.

-### Blocking versus Non-blocking
+## Blocking versus non-blocking

 The code you write in Javascript can be blocking or non-blocking.
 To keep applications speedy, non-blocking code is preferred.

 Blocking code produces a waterfall of actions.
 One line must happen after another, so the speed in which a program can render takes a large hit.
-We want to avoid waterfalls at all costs to provide a nice experience for users.
+We want to avoid waterfalls to provide a nice experience for users.

 **Blocking**